-The description above is taken from Victorian Aboriginal Ethics Project Report, A Community Report from Onemda VicHealth Koori Health Unit, by P. Pyett & P. Stewart, The University of Melbourne, 2005
+The description above is taken from Victorian Aboriginal Ethics Project Report (P. Pyett & P. Stewart, Onemda VicHealth Koori Health Unit, The University of Melbourne, 2005).

-Community development is defined in the Aboriginal and Torres Strait Islander Australian context as a process of working with communities, in an environment that advocates the full and active participation of all community members, to assist their members to find plausible solutions to the problems they have identified, so that Indigenous people understand and acquire skills to develop culturally appropriate programs and services for their communities.
+Community development is defined in the Aboriginal and Torres Strait Islander Australian context as 'a process of working with communities, in an environment that advocates the full and active participation of all community members, to assist their members to find plausible solutions to the problems they have identified, so that Indigenous people understand and acquire skills to develop culturally appropriate programs and services for their communities (Sherwood 1999)'.
 Two types of outcomes can be fostered by a ‘community development’ approach:

-(1) improvement in health outcomes by effectively addressing a health issue, and
+- Improvement in health outcomes by effectively addressing a health issue

 If the health research project involves clinical or epidemiological research, data linkage or data release, health services or population health research, or qualitative research you will usually need ethics clearance.
 This is true for any inclusion of Aboriginal and Torres Strait Islander participants, even in the event that the health research is working across other population groups.

-For health research ethics proposals being submitted through a university system or research institution or health services and hospitals, the health research proposal should be assessed through an Aboriginal and Torres Strait Islander specific health research ethics committee.
-See: National, state and territory contacts or contact NACCHO or the relevant state affiliates.
+For health research ethics proposals being submitted through a university system, research institution or health services and hospitals, the proposal should be assessed by an Aboriginal and Torres Strait Islander-specific Human Research Ethics Committee.
+Visit our National, state and territory contacts or contact NACCHO or one of its eight state and territory affiliates.

 If you are collecting ideas and information to plan a local project or evaluation of the service you provide, you may not need ethics approval.
 Of course ethical considerations for working with Aboriginal and Torres Strait Islander participants still apply to quality assurance processes, and community consultation and ongoing communication is imperative.

-There can be uncertainty about what level of ethics oversight Quality Assurance (QA) and evaluation activities require and whether an activity is health research, QA or evaluation.
-Activities may include the use of methods or approaches also used in research, such as surveys and observation.
+There can be uncertainty about what level of ethics oversight is required for quality assurance and evaluation activities and whether such activities are actually health research.
+These activities may include methods or approaches that are also used in research, such as surveys and observation.

-Respectful and meaningful Aboriginal and Torres Strait Islander community consultation and engagement, regardless of whether a project is health research, QA or evaluation, requires ongoing consideration.
+Respectful and meaningful Aboriginal and Torres Strait Islander community consultation and engagement should be culturally appropriate and ongoing, regardless of whether a project is health research, quality assurance or evaluation.